Louisiana reef program working to restore fish habits in Sportsman’s Paradise

-The Coastal Conservation Association of Louisiana (CCA) along with the Louisiana Department of Wildlife and Fisheries, Danos, and White Water Contractors Inc. have started construction on a new program that will place 128 fish house modules in the South Marsh Island 235 artificial reef.
+The Coastal Conservation Association of Louisiana (CCA), the Louisiana Department of Wildlife and Fisheries, Danos, and White Water Contractors Inc. have started construction on a new program that will place 128 fish house modules in the South Marsh Island 235 artificial reef.

-The program, REEF Louisiana, is an initiative of CCA to replace vital fisherie habitats across the coast of Sportsman’s Paradise.
+The program, REEF Louisiana, is an initiative of CCA to replace fishery habitats across the coast of Sportsman’s Paradise.

 The fish houses will aim to restore trout, redfish, and a diverse range of marine habitats in an area where a former oil and gas platform site was placed.